akaliutau/cs-problems/readme.md

 About
 ============

 This is a collection of java solutions for various problems found on different online contest and training resources.
-The biggest part of problems is taken from https://www.leetcode.com/ web site.
+The biggest part of problems is taken from https://www.hackerrank.com and https://www.leetcode.com/ web sites.